 Peyton: Sure.
 When I was about 16 or 17, I just told my family, I said look I’m out.
 Not out, like I’m not piecing Jesus out, but I’m not here.
 I finally started studying the Bible and the Bible and the guy behind the pulpit were not lining up.

 [00:20:43] So I said, look, I can either believe a man who’s like everybody else or worse, or I can believe God.
 And so I’m just going to go with God.
 That sounds like a smart decision.
 That’s the Sunday school answer, but it’s one that I’m going to adopt for myself.
 And so I stepped away from that church.
 I found a much, much healthier church which made so much of a difference.
-Within that church, I found women my age who were also not afraid to mention that they struggled with mental health.
-And that right there was probably the ultimate game-changer.
-I was being around women my age who had been perfectionist.
+Within that church, I found women my age who were also not afraid to mention that they struggled with mental health and that right there was probably the ultimate game-changer.
+I was being around women my age who had been perfectionists.
 I don’t know if you know the Enneagram, but I am in an Enneagram one on the personality chart.

 We are reformers.
 We are the spearheads for all that is just and good and right.
 But I was blessed to find women just like that, who turned around and said that I’m not always good.
 And just and right.
 I do struggle with mental health.
 And even through all of that God still sees me as good because he loves me and because he’s good.